vemanamar/MindSphereIoT/mindsphere-mqtt-agent/README.md

 ## Configuring MindSphere
 The `application.properties` file provides properties using which you can configure the settings for MindSphere.

-**mindsphere.technicalCredentials** - If set true, the application uses technical user credentials for accessing the MindSphere API, Else if false it uses Application Credentials.
+**mindsphere.technicalCredentials** - If set true, the application uses technical user credentials for accessing the MindSphere API, else if false it uses Application Credentials.

 **mindsphere.clientId** - If technicalCredentials is set to true this is considered for clientId.
 For Application credentials, this acts as KeyStore ClientId.